soumessias/flutter_learning_02/README.md

 * How to use Dismissible Widget in a List view
 * How to use the showDatePicker() function
 * How to get future values with .then function
+* How to use the MediaQuery function to resize Widgets responsively
+* How to lock the orientation using SystemChrome.setPreferredOrientations
+* How to use the AnimatedDigitWidget dep

 Some screenshots: